AfonsoCFonseca/Bejeweled-Game/README.md

 The Game Over verification was the last core thing that I built.
 For every movement of the pieces and after the matches, I run method that checks every possible movemento for every piece to ensure that there's still some combinations left to do, if there isn't a game over screen is shown with the score and restart button

 # Future Implementation
+- a 4 or bigger match should create a special piece that explodes
-upgrade piece after a 4> piece match upgrade piece after a L piece match
+- a L match should create a special piece that destroy all specific kind of pieces that match

 ---------------------------------------------------------------
 # Sketches & Evolution